 Appearance

-Closed Captions provider selects the Default options when sending digital closed captions.
+The Default options shows what the closed caption provider intended to send.
 You may select the Custom option to override and customize Closed Captions appearance.
 These settings do not apply to analog Closed Captioning converted to digital.

 Digital Settings